New Bedford River: History

 In the 1620s, there was discontent in the region through which the New Bedford River now flows, as the land was regularly inundated by flood water.
-Francis Russell, 4th Earl of Bedford, who owned large tracts of land in the vicinity, agreed to carry out drainage works in 1630, in return for 95000 acre of the land which would be reclaimed.
+Francis Russell, 4th Earl of Bedford, who owned huge tracts of land in the vicinity, agreed to carry out drainage works in 1630, in return for 95000 acre of the land which would be reclaimed.
 He was joined in the project by thirteen other adventurers, who formed a corporation and obtained a charter to carry out the work in 1634.
 The Dutch engineer Cornelius Vermuyden was engaged to oversee the work, which included nine major drainage channels, including the Bedford River, which ran from Earith to Salter's Lode.
 The tract of land through which it ran became known as the Bedford Level, and the scheme was declared to be complete in 1637.
 However, in 1638, that decision was reversed, and King Charles I became the undertaker to ensure the work was completed.
 The adventurers were given 40000 acre for the work that had already been carried out, and further work was again to be overseen by Vermuyden, but little work was done, as the English Civil War intervened.
 The existing works were neglected, and some were deliberately damaged during the hostilities.

 In 1649, interest in the drainage of the Bedford Level resumed, and a second Drainage Act was obtained.
 It became known as the 'Pretended Act', and authorised William Russell, the 5th Earl of Bedford, to carry out further work, the chief of which was a second channel parallel to the Bedford River.
 Vermuyden was again the engineer, and the new channel was completed in 1652.
 The Bedford River became known as the Old Bedford River, and the new channel became the New Bedford River.
 Sluices were built at Earith and Denver, and the river carried most of the flow of the River Great Ouse, resulting in its old course via Ely becoming just a drainage channel.
 The Corporation of the Bedford Level was set up, and took control of the river and the drainage channels, under the terms of the General Drainage Act, passed in 1663.
 This move was not popular with those engaged in navigation on the Great Ouse, as the sluices were operated for the benefit of the drainage scheme, and boats often had to wait for days or weeks while the sluices remained closed.
 The destruction of the Denver Sluice in 1713, caused by exceptional flood levels, was celebrated by the boatmen, but the resultant flooding led to the Corporation building a new sluice between 1748 and 1750.
 The concerns of the boatmen were placated by the provision of a navigation lock in the structure.